 After a while, however, machinations with tax laws will not be enough for interest groups.
 There is still a huge mass of the only honest taxpayers who are also the largest (and therefore the least organized and weakest) interest group - consumers, ordinary employees of companies.
 They send another quantum of money to the treasury.
 And so lobbyists start making new friends for their employers - in addition to Daňonba, there are also other advisers.
 It is possible that some counselors, looking at the luxury that a corrupt Danonbo enjoys, they will come to the lobbyists themselves.

 Entrepreneurs, of course, will use it skillfully - suddenly the army equipment is outdated and necessary buy new.
 Suddenly, judges' robes are "out of fashion" and need to be changed.
 Out of nowhere is a need for diplomats new cars, and so on.
 Of course, most of it that is not necessary, but who do you think will profit from these trades?
-And you think so price will it really be the "best possible" that can be found on the market?
+And you think so Dinner will it really be the "best possible" that can be found on the market?

 Imagine Mr. Vláčkomb in this kingdom.
 This gentleman runs a larger railway company.
 It works in the field of railway transport tough competition, both between the railway companies themselves and between the manufacturers of various locomotives and train systems.